IBM/red-hat-marketplace/workshop/README.md

+# Red Hat Marketplace Jumpstart Workshop
-# Introduction
+Introduction

 Red Hat OpenShift represents a common platform, based on the industry-standard Kubernetes, that allows you to build on premises, on the IBM Cloud, or on any other leading cloud platform.
 You want freedom of choice; Red Hat OpenShift offers exactly that.

 The goals of this workshop are to:

-* Lay the foundation for Cloud Native Development on OpenShift.
-* Familiaze with best of the breed toolset to simplify Cloud Native application development.
+* Familiaze with best-of-breed toolset to simplify Cloud Native application development on OpenShift.
-* Use Red Hat Marketplace to simplify the consumptions and usage of products.
+* Use Red Hat Marketplace to streamline the consumptions and usage of containerzed software in a hybrid cloud infrastrcutre.

 ## Agenda

+<<TODO: Revise>>
 |  |  |
 | :--- | :--- |
 | [Lecture 1: Introduction](https://github.com/IBM/red-hat-marketplace/tree/13fe6eaa7b98fb6b7501aa1d6cef42a2d00786d4/workshop/modules/introduction/lecture-cloud-native-openshift.md) | What is Red Hat Marketplace? |